 Fintech companies in India have seen rapid growth in recent years, with the industry projected to be worth $2 trillion by 2023.
 However, with this growth comes an increased risk of cyber attacks, making cybersecurity a crucial concern for these companies.

 Cyber attacks on financial services and companies are becoming more frequent and sophisticated, with the number of cyber attacks in India increasing at an alarming rate in recent years.
-This highlights the need for Indian fintechs to focus on cybersecurity to protect themselves and their customers from the potential harm caused by cyber-attacks.
+This highlights the need for Indian financial institutions to focus on cybersecurity to protect themselves and their customers from the potential harm caused by cyber-attacks.

 What are the current FinTech Cyber Security Risks and Challenges in India?